garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-compute-instance.md

 ---
 title: GCP Compute Instance
+description: Learn how to connect to GCP Compute Instance privately from a DevBox.
 ---
 # GCP Compute Instance

 Connecting to Compute Instance running in the private subnet of GCP VPC from your DevBox.

+If you're more of a visual learner, check out the [video tutorial](#video-walkthrough)!

 ## Architecture Diagram